microsoft/multimodal-ai/README.md

 This project provides a solution that allows customers to bring their data independently of the format (i.e. can be text, text with images, images, audio or video) and via native Azure PaaS services, process the data (for example, perform chunking, generate images from files, generate embeddings, index content, etc) to deliver Generative AI solutions, such as RAG, independently of the data format as well as ensuring all processing activities are performed server-side on Azure (i.e. no processing is done client-side for example via scripting).
 This provides a enterprise-grade highly-scalable solution that you can grow and scale as your needs demand thanks to the power and capacity of the Azure platform without having to rely on local processing on developer workstations.

-The scope of this Multimodal AI project is:
+The current scope of the Multimodal AI project is as follows:

 - Focused in multimodal Gen AI scenarios instead of traditional AI solutions based on text-only  content.
 - Make deployment experience as simple as possible by requiring a minimal set of prerequistes.